AnujaK/restfiddle/README.md

 We all usually work as a team- be it software development or testing.
 What consumes most of your time while working in a group?
 Collaboration.
 You need to share stuff with your colleague.
 It is a painful exercise with a lot of limitations and doesn't work seamlessly.

-How does RESTFiddle help you?
+##### How does RESTFiddle help you?

-We are in the process of implementing access-control module which will give you the option to share workspace/project with others in which the whole team can work on a shared workspace.

-Suppose if you are developing or testing REST APIs, it will help you do that with ease.
+If you are developing or testing REST APIs, it will help you do that with ease.
 It will let a team or multiple teams work together effortlessly.
 You just have to focus on your APIs.
 Rest all is taken care by the tool.

-As the output of the build is a war file so it can also be deployed over any server and can be used as a cloud based hosted web application.

 Time is valuable, so productivity is important.
 We have crafted RESTFiddle to avoid you fiddling with sharing or collaboration work and increase your productivity!

+##### How to Collaborate?

+We are in the process of implementing access-control module which will give you the option to share workspace/project with others in which the whole team can work on a shared workspace.

+##### Cloud support?

+As the output of the build is a war file so it can also be deployed over any server and can be used as a cloud based hosted web application.

 Initial Design
 ==========